timescale/docs/use-timescale/migration/about-hypershift.md

 ## Migration speed

 In preliminary testing, hypershift migrated 60&nbsp;GB of data in 9 to 12 minutes, and 1&nbsp;TB of data in under 4 hours.
+However, there are many different factors that can contribute to the throughput speed of a migration.

 When you run hypershift, it uses compute resources on the machine that you run the command on to copy data from the source to the target database.
 This means